VanessaSharma/gituser/README.md

 * In command prompt enter: git clone https://github.com/VanessaSharma/gituser
 * In command prompt enter: cd gituser
+* Create an .env file in your project directory to include your key.
+Put this in your env file with your actual api-key: exports.apiKey = "your-github-api-key";
 * In command prompt enter: npm init
 * In command prompt enter: npm install
 * In command prompt enter: bower install